Cognita: History

 In January 2018, Cognita opened a second campus for International School Ho Chi Minh City in Vietnam.
 In March 2018, The American British School in Chile joined Cognita.
 In May 2018, Cognita opened BSB Nexus in Spain, a new pre-university campus which is part of The British School of Barcelona.
 In the same month, Woodland Pre-Schools in Hong Kong joined the Cognita group.
 On 3 September 2018, global investment firms Bregal Investments and KKR announced the signing of a binding agreement for the sale of Cognita to Jacobs Holding of Switzerland, due to complete in the fourth quarter of 2018, subject to customary regulatory approvals.
 Also in September 2018, Santo Tomás School, in Ñuñoa, Metropolitan Region, Santiago de Chile, joined Cognita.

 In November 2018 and January 2019 respectively, Colegio Europeo de Madrid (CEM) and the British School of Valencia in Spain joined Cognita and became the group's sixth and seventh schools in Spain.

 In January 2019, BDT Capital Partners and Sofina became minority owners of Cognita, with Jacobs remaining as majority owner.
 In February 2019, Colegio San Francisco Javier Huechuraba became Cognita's 13th school in Chile.
 In July 2019, International School Zurich North joined Cognita, becoming its first school in Switzerland and 74th school globally.
 In September 2019, Colegio Maxi became Cognita's third school in Brazil.
 In November 2019, Chirec International School in Hyderabad became Cognita's 1st school in India, and 76th school globally.
 In December 2019, Centro Educacional Pingo de Gente & Laviniense joined Cognita.

 UK independent school Brighton College opened an international school in Singapore with Cognita in August 2020.
 In September 2020, Mirasur International School in Spain became a Cognita school.

 Cognita acquired The Greenland School in Santiago, Chile, in January 2021 and Escola Villare in Brazil in February 2021.
 In March 2021, Horizon English School became part of Cognita.
 Obersee Bilingual School in Switzerland and Kindergarten Bilingual School of Florence became part of Cognita in May 2021.

 In September 2021, Royal Grammar School Guildford Dubai opened its doors for the first time and Ranches Primary School in Dubai also joined Cognita.

 Colegio Internacional Meres in Asturias, Spain, and Horizon International School in Dubai became part of Cognita in February 2022.
 Dunalastair Schools in Chile joined in May 2022, followed by a strategic alliance with Colegio Olinca in Mexico City marking Cognita's first entry to Mexico.

 In September 2022, York Prep School in New York City became the first school to join Cognita in North America.

 A strategic alliance with nine Redcol schools in June 2022 marked Cognita's first entry to Colombia.

+In April 2023, Repton UAE schools joined Cognita through a strategic partnership with Repton and Excella.

+Brighton College Prep Kensington opened in London in September 2023.

+In December 2023, FOUR-FOREST Group became Cognita's third school in Switzerland.

+Three new schools joined Cognita in 2024: Dasman Bilingual School (Kuwait) in January; Al Ain English Speaking School (UAE) in August; and Doukas School (Greece) in November.